MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 Walk through each option, describing how it could affect the instance you are trying to reach.

 **Answer: E.** Yes, it’s true.
 The research cloud can experience network issues from time to time.

-**NB:** Under some circumstances, you might find that you already have security groups defined for your project: or that the default security group has ports/applications set up for it.
-So it is wise to review your projects security groups and to understand what is provided.

 -- *Slide* --